Projects

 Image of an artists impression of the Queen Street shared use path bridge

-Crews will soon be on site completing important environmental assessments and preconstruction activities for the new Queen Street shared use path (SUP) bridge in Altona.
+Crews are now onsite ready to build the new Queen Street shared use path (SUP) bridge in Altona.

-The SUP bridge will improve safety and connectivity for walkers and bike riders wanting to access local schools, recreation facilities, shopping precincts and green spaces.
+The SUP bridge will sit next to the existing road bridge and provide an east-west link for the community across the Laverton Creek, improving safety and connectivity for walkers and bike riders wanting to access local schools, recreation facilities and green spaces.

 About the project